thegetty/quire-docs/content/cover.md

 - **Richly Featured & Interactive**  Add images, videos, audio clips, maps, and zooming features
 - **Flexible and Customizable** Designed to be adaptable to your unique content
 - **Discoverable** Increase visibility by publishing as PDF, ebook, website, or print-on-demand
-- **Empowering** Can be used by anyone from non-technical content creators to developers
+- **Empowering** Can be used by anyone from nontechnical content creators to developers
 - **Booklike** Built-in understanding of high-quality scholarly publishing
 - **Beautiful** Optimized for visual imagery with a clean, modern design
 - **Accessible** Logical reading over, alt texts, language codes, semantic section elements, and more
 - **Open-Source** Adheres to open-source standards with goal to officially launch as open source in 2022
-- **Sustainable** Based around plain text files so no need to worry about your publication going obsolete
+- **Sustainable** Based around plain text files, so no need to worry about your publication going obsolete

 </div>